The Ultimate Guide to Train Travel in India. Part 1: How to Book Train Tickets in India

-Due to the high demand for train tickets Indian trains can be booked up to 120 days in advance, to make your trip to India more enjoyable and less stressful I recommend you do this.
+Due to the high demand for train travel in India tickets for Indian trains can be booked up to 120 days in advance, to make your trip to India more enjoyable and less stressful I recommend you book your tickets in advance.

 If you want to find out the earliest date that a train is available you can look on www.indianrail.gov.in and click ‘Availability at major stations’ then ‘Earliest date of available berths’ you can see the next date on which berths are available on key trains leaving each of the most important stations.

 So now you can see why you need to book train tickets in advance!
 But booking trains from outside India is not so easy….

 Where to book tickets for Indian trains: